Global Playboy

 Connect with me on Linkedin (tell me where you saw the link too)

 There are plenty of groups on Facebook for digital nomads.
-If you’re a freelancer trying to find remote work, search for a group related to your industry and join it.
+If you’re a freelancer trying to find remote work, or hunting for digital nomad jobs for beginners, search for a group related to your industry and join it.
 Be active, join discussions and keep an eye out for opportunities.
 There is usually someone offering something or a tip for where to apply.

 Although in the early days I did use Facebook, I haven’t used it for a while and I believe it can become a bit of a time suck.
 I don’t like Facebook anyway and avoid it as much as possible.
 But… If you’re starting out, it’s a useful channel to have.